arvigeus/AZ-204/Learning Path/Active Directory.md

 ### Explore service principals

-To delegate Identity and Access Management functions to Azure Active Directory, an application must be registered with an Azure Active Directory tenant.
-When you register your application with Azure Active Directory, you're creating an identity configuration for your application that allows it to integrate with Azure Active Directory.
+To delegate Identity and Access Management functions to Microsoft Entra ID, an application must be registered with a Microsoft Entra tenant.
+When you register your application with Microsoft Entra ID, you're creating an identity configuration for your application that allows it to integrate with Microsoft Entra ID.
 When you register an app in the Azure portal, you choose whether it is:

 - **Single tenant**: only accessible in your tenant
 - **Multi-tenant**: accessible in other tenants